Does My Client Need to Go Through Marketplace Open Enrollment?

 Final Thoughts

 If you were unsure about whether or not any of your clients need to go through Marketplace Open Enrollment before reading this blog, you should have a clearer picture now!
 I recommend bookmarking this blog to refer back to you as you review your client list to quickly and easily identify the criteria that necessitate a conversation about Marketplace health insurance and Open Enrollment.
-If you’re interested in a deeper dive into Marketplace Open Enrollment, register for Caribou's Open Enrollment 101 session during our virtual 2024 Open Enrollment Summit.
+If you’re interested in a deeper dive into Marketplace Open Enrollment, watch the recording of Caribou's Open Enrollment 101 session from our virtual 2024 Open Enrollment Summit.